What is a personal line of credit?

 What are the fees associated with a line of credit?

 Not all lines of credit have the same fees and fee structure.
-However some of the fees associated with lines of credit included:
+However some of the fees associated with them include:

-Annual fee or maintenance fee: some lines of credit charge an annual fee or a maintenance fee to keep the account open.
+Annual fee or maintenance fee: Sometimes an annual fee or a maintenance fee is required to keep the account open.

 Is a line of credit secured?

-A line of credit can be secured by an asset or unsecured.
-A secured line of credit means that if a person defaults on the credit they asset can be reclaimed by the lender to offset the loss of the loan.
-The most common form of secured line of credit is a home equity line of credit or a HELOC loan.
+A line of credit can be secured or unsecured.
+If it’s secured, it means an asset backs it up.
+If someone can’t pay, the lender might take that asset to cover the loss from the loan.
+The most common form of secured line of credit is a home equity line of credit (HELOC).

 What does LOC stand for?